 Continuous Enrollment.
-Graduate School regulations require "continuous enrollment" until all program requirements have been completed, unless on-leave status (maximum time of 6 academic terms) has been approved.
+UO Division of Graduate Studies regulations require "continuous enrollment" until all program requirements have been completed, unless on-leave status (maximum time of 6 academic terms) has been approved.
 To remain in compliance with the Continuous Enrollment Policy, the student must be registered for a minimum of 3 graduate credits each term.
 Summer session registration is not required unless the student is using university facilities or faculty or staff services (for example, doctoral students taking exams or submitting papers for advancement to candidacy).
 If a graduate student does register for summer session, they must register for a minimum of 3 credits.
-This includes students enrolled in the SPSY 609 community agency practicum at the CTL clinic, and students not in residence while writing a dissertation but using faculty assistance, university services or facilities such as sending chapters to an advisor by email for feedback.
+This includes students enrolled in the SPSY 606 practicum at the CTL clinic, and students not in residence while writing a dissertation but using faculty assistance, university services or facilities such as sending chapters to an advisor by email for feedback.
 Approval of request for on-leave status guarantees the student's right to return to the program in good standing by the end of the requested time of leave.
-Under certain circumstances, students may petition the Graduate School and request an exemption to the continuous enrollment policy.
-Students and advisors should work together to submit these petitions to the Graduate School.
+Under certain circumstances, students may petition the UO Division of Graduate Studies and request an exemption to the continuous enrollment policy.
+Students and advisors should work together to submit these petitions to the UO Division of Graduate Studies.
 Students who leave a program without approval of on-leave status or who fail to return by the end of the approved leave face two consequences:

-- 1. The student must file a petition for readmission (Grad School general petition form).
+- 1. The student must file a petition for readmission (UO Division of Graduate Studies general petition form).
 Departmental approval of the petition is not automatic; the department may deny the request, or may attach other stipulations to the approval.
-The petition should be submitted along with the Permission to Re-Register form, which can also be found on the Grad School's website. - 2.
-Any changes in degree requirements and procedures adopted by the Graduate School or the Department during the student's absence will apply to the readmitted student's program of study.
+The petition should be submitted along with the Permission to Re-Register form, which can also be found on the UO Division of Graduate Studies's website. - 2.
+Any changes in degree requirements and procedures adopted by the UO Division of Graduate Studies or the Department during the student's absence will apply to the readmitted student's program of study.

-Policies and procedures related to on-leave status can be found on the Grad School's website at this link (under Policies & Procedures): http://gradschool.uoregon.edu/policies-procedures/leave.
-The actual forms can be accessed via links from this page or by going to Current Students > Academic Forms on the Grad School's homepage.
+Policies and procedures related to on-leave status can be found on the UO Division of Graduate Studies's website at this link (under Policies & Procedures): https://graduatestudies.uoregon.edu/academics/policies/general/on-leave-status.
+The actual forms can be accessed via links from this page or by going to Current Students > Academic Forms on the UO Division of Graduate Studies's homepage.